georgeshields/ResumeSite/README.md

 # AI Chatbot Feature
 As of January 2025, I have written some functionality to allow users to chat with an LLM that can answer questions on my behalf regarding my experience, education, and skills.
 I am currently using the OpenAI API (using the chatgpt-3.5-turbo model) to help make this feature happen, and I am hoping at some point I can use a custom LLM in its place in the future.
 This page also supports darkmode.

-# How to Use OpenAI APi
+# How to Use OpenAI API
 Ensure python3 and flask are installed and that you keep your openai api key safe.
 Run python3 server.py and open the url in your browser to access locally.